UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

-(a) you reduce the amount of (algorithmic) code you need to write, reducing bugs and increasing maintainability (b) you make clear to the reader what your code is doing, since these are commonly used algorithms (b) you benifit from bullet proof, efficient implementations written by the same teams that write the compiler you are using (c) you can benifit from _executors_ to instantly parallise or vectorise your code for high performance.
+(a) you reduce the amount of (algorithmic) code you need to write, reducing bugs and increasing maintainability (b) you make clear to the reader what your code is doing, since these are commonly used algorithms (b) you benefit from bullet proof, efficient implementations written by the same teams that write the compiler you are using (c) you can benefit from _executors_ to instantly parallelise or vectorise your code for high performance.

 Lets go through a few examples inspired by the common functional algorithms "map", "filter" and "reduce" (also the inspiration for the MapReduce